 Look out for a member of the team who can help direct you around the site and help with any queries.

-Please note the Windermere Lake Cruise boat service to Wray Castle from Waterhead/Bowness is not currently running.
+The Windermere Lake Cruise boat service to Wray Castle from Waterhead starts from 19 July.

 We have parking for 71 cars on site.
 There's no need to book ahead of your visit but the spaces do fill up quickly at peak times.

 Please find a parking space and either purchase a ticket or scan your membership card on arrival.
 Your parking ticket will give full access to the grounds, which includes the woodland, gardens and lakeside.

 There are three designated disabled parking spaces to the front of the castle.

 The ground floor of the castle, the car park, woodland, gardens and outdoor play area are all open.
 Access to the lakeshore and footpaths to the west shore of Windermere are fully available.